bkidist435/Cloud-Server-ICT171/README.md

 * A Records:

-   `@` (root domain) points to the public IPv4 address of my EC2 instance (e.g., `54.157.0.236`).
+   `@` (root) points to the public IPv4 address of my EC2 instance (e.g., `54.157.0.236`).
-   `www` points to the same IP address or set as a CNAME to `@`.
+   `www` points to the same IP address `@`.
-* TTL: I used the default/automatic TTL values provided by the domain registrar for fast propagation.
+* TTL: I used the automatic TTL provided by the domain registrar for fast propagation.
 * Registrar: I managed DNS records via my domain registrar’s dashboard (specify which one, e.g., Namecheap, GoDaddy).

 ---